tgstation/tgstation/code/modules/keybindings/readme.md

 # In-code keypress handling system

-This whole system is heavily based off of forum_account's keyboard library.
+This whole system is heavily based off forum_account's keyboard library.
 Thanks to forum_account for saving the day, the library can be found [here](https://secure.byond.com/developer/Forum_account/Keyboard)!